bckohan/etc_design_player/README.md

 `poetry run ./etc_player/player.py migrate`
 `poetry run ./etc_player/player.py runserver`

-The operational environment is configured using scripts located in etc_player/ops. install.sh can be referenced to see how they are installed onto the system.
-The architecure serves the Django web interface using gunicorn proxied through nginx.
-The audio player script is managed as a simple always-on systemd service which makes the audo playback robost to power interruptions and other system failures.
+The operational environment is configured using scripts located in etc_player/ops. ``install.sh`` can be referenced to see how they are installed onto the system.
+The architecture serves the Django web interface using gunicorn proxied through nginx.
+The audio player script is managed as a simple always-on systemd service which makes the audio playback robust to power interruptions and other system failures.